- Co/prerequisites Required. See Course Descriptions.

 Level I Certificate

-For more information about this program, please contact Kerry Belknap-Morris.
-603-542-7744 x5411.
+For more information about this program, please contact Kerry Belknap Morris at firstname.lastname@example.org or 603-542-7744 x5411.

 A career working with young children offers the opportunity to influence young lives as they grow and develop.
-Students are prepared to be competent Early Childhood professionals who can provide a nurturing environment with a strong understanding of the ways in which children grow and learn.
+Students are prepared to be competent early childhood professionals who can provide a nurturing environment with a strong understanding of the ways in which children grow and learn.
 Students learn to provide care and education that is developmentally appropriate.
 The Early Childhood Education Program focuses on young children, birth through age 8 years, and their families.

 The applicant for the Early Childhood Education Program should meet the general requirements for admission to the College.
 In addition, the applicant should possess strong interpersonal communication skills.
-This program may take more than 2 years to complete.
+This program may take longer than 2 years to complete.
 Courses may be taken at the Keene Academic Center.
 The Early Childhood Education Level I and Level II Certificates may be combined with other programs at the College for a dual degree option.